astropy/astropy/docs/development/workflow/get_devel_version.rst

 In the directory where your copy of astropy is type::

-    pip install -e .
+    pip install -e .[test]

+This command installs astropy itself, along with a few packages which will be useful for testing the changes you will make down the road.
 Several pages of output will follow the first time you do this; this wouldn't be a bad time to get a fresh cup of coffee.
 At the end of it you should see something like ``Finished processing dependencies for astropy==3.2.dev6272``.

 To make sure it has been activated **change to a different directory outside of the astropy distribution** and try this in python::